slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 - I have no plans to retire.
 It’s the perfect combination of work and play that keep you young.
 - You can never be over dressed or over educated but avoid clothing that are more interesting than you are.
 - Simplicity is the ultimate sophistication.
+- You don’t have to be rich to start living the life you want.
+Most people were just brainwashed into thinking that they wanted a luxurious, expensive lifestyle.
+A happy life tends to be much simpler: a healthy body, a mind at peace, a loving family, time to do what you love.
+- Hit the gym.
+Avoid drama.
+Smell nice.
+Make money.
+Level up your circle.
+Talk less.
+Pray more.
+Think highly of yourself.
+Sex, sun, rest, exercise, diet, self-respect, real friends, money, gratitude, discipline, laughter, purpose, peace of mind, mental clarity, meditation, growth, time in nature.
+- When you watch sports on TV, you are watching other men live out their dreams while you doing nothing for your own dreams.
+You are a Dream Cuck.
+- Poor people spend to be seen.
+Wealthy people spend to be invisible.
+- Stop wasting time on fake achievements.
+Learn to fight, build, or make money.
+Real men create, not escape.

 > *"He who buys what he does not need, steals from himself." (...)
 "Joy and sorrow sleep on the same bed."